-PiinPoint’s Location Intelligence platform uses Mobile Location Data (MLD) to help you learn more about visitors to any location, including when they visited, their demographic profile and the distance they travelled.
+PiinPoint’s Location Intelligence platform uses Mobile Location Data (MLD) to help you learn more about visitors to any location, including when they visited, their demographic profile and the distance they travelled to your location.
 This paper offers an overview on PiinPoint’s geofencing and Visitor Reports product, digging into the methodology used to predict visit patterns and covering the most valuable insights they provide.

-We have partnered with Veraset (a SafeGraph affiliated company), a leading provider of anonymized MLD, to draw insights from over 45 million mobile devices each month, across North America.
+We have partnered with Veraset (a SafeGraph affiliated company), a leading provider of anonymized MLD, to draw insights from over 45 million mobile devices across North America each month.

-Through PiinPoint’s partnership with Veraset, vast amounts of raw observation data is delivered to PiinPoint on a daily basis.
+Piinpoint receives vast amounts of raw observation data on a daily basis through our partnership with Veraset.
 With monthly tables representing hundreds of TBs of data, this represents a significant sample of data that can be used for a myriad of purposes.
 PiinPoint applies MLD to our Location Intelligence platform through three primary channels:

 1. AADT Traffic Count estimates